learnlatex/learnlatex.github.io/en/lesson-09.md

 You don't want a line break between `subsection` and its number, or between `equation` and its number.
 Putting in a tie means LaTeX won't break the line there.

+## Where to put `\label`

+The `\label` command always refers to the previous numbered entity: a section, an equation, a float, etc. That means that `\label` always has to come _after_ the thing you want to refer to.
+In particular, when you create floats, the `\label` has to come _after_ the `\caption` command.

+## Exercises

+Try adding new numbered parts (sections, subsections, enumerated lists) to the test document and finding out how many runs are needed to make `\label` commands work.

+Add some floats and see what happens when you put `\label` _before_ the `\caption` instead of after; can you predict the result?